 Our results are consistent with the growing number of studies that show temperature effects on mass-scaling exponents and this occurred at both the among- and within- individual level ({Killen:2010cw, Barneche:2016ke}, {Norin:2018ba}).
 [Critically review a range of studies and provide a proximate explanation why exponents change with temp].
-In conjunction, tsupport the ideafixed mass-scaling exponentThermal acclimation may explain why both the among- and within-individual individual exponent was lowest at 24ºC.
-Individuals of different masses can remodel their physiology to common housing conditions (~25ºC) in order to optimise their energy expenditure at a temperature they encounter most frequently ({Chevin:2010cw}{Seebacher:2014gf})…Body mass is a key driver of metabolic processes and varies within the life time of an individual.
+In conjunction, these results support the idea that there is no universal fixed mass-scaling exponent that governs how metabolic rate changes with temperature.
+Thermal acclimation may explain why both the among- and within-individual individual exponent was lowest at 24ºC.
+Individuals of different masses can remodel their physiology to common housing conditions (~25ºC) in order to optimise their energy expenditure at a temperature they encounter most frequently ({Chevin:2010cw}{Seebacher:2014gf})…and so how does this relate back to scaling exponent? explain.
+Interspecific and intraspecific variation in scaling exponents represent an evolutionary optimisation of an animal’s ecology, environment and energetics that allows metabolic rate to respond the most efficiently different thermal environments ({Clarke:2004fv}, {Norin:2018ba}).

+Body mass is a key driver of metabolic processes and varies within the life time of an individual.
 We found that when within-individual effects are not accounted for, the population mass-scaling exponents were always underestimated.
+Most notably, our within-individual estimates were three times greater than the ¾ power law (1.63 - 2.67).
+YOU NEED TO PROVIDE EXAMPLES AFTER THIS STATEMENT OF STUDIES THAT DEVIATE FROM THE NORMAL ¾ POWER LAW AND EXPLAIN WHY THEY MAY HAVE OR USE THEIR EXPLANATIONS IN ADDITION TO YOURS.
 Food limitation and metabolising different energy stores could help explain these within individual effects given animals were intermittently fasted prior to measurements and were measured over a long period of time (4 months) ({McCue:2010dg}).
 Animals are known to adjust their physiological systems by shifting from carbohydrate-based energy reserves to more lipid- or protein-based reserves during periods of intermittent fasting (McCue, 2010).
 Utilising different types of energy sources may require different amounts of ATP which can in turn could impact metabolic rate.
 Catabolism of different energy fuels may help explain the diversity of intra-individual scaling exponents observed in vertebrate empirical studies (Reviewed in Glazier 2005).
 In support of this, an impressive intra-individual scaling exponent of 1.82 was observed in long-distance migratory waders.
 These birds have specifically evolved to mobilise, transport and utilise a range of energy reserves in order to travel long distances with limited opportunities to feed {Anonymous:na2b4UYV}.
 Future work is needed to investigate the physiological mechanisms and interactions of food limitation, fuel supply on scaling of metabolic rate.

 Conclusion

 Our study emphasises the importance of considering individual variation in thermal plasticity of metabolic rate.
 Moreover, we demonstrate that the hierarchical structure of individual data (among- and within- individual effects) can influence population level estimates of mass-scaling exponents.
 By using two conceptual frameworks on how we model phenotypically plastic traits, we show that metabolic reaction norms in response to temperature may not be strictly linear and may have the capacity to evolve more malleable forms.
 While we do not advocate the use of any single approach in modelling plasticity, our goal is to illustrate how differences in assumptions of the function-valued and character-state approaches can influence the inferences we draw from them on how reaction norms may evolve.
 We provide our dataset and code to show how all these techniques can be implemented, with the hope to encourage researchers to use both approaches in order to gain a holistic view of their reaction norm data.